JuliaLang/julia/doc/src/manual/environment-variables.md

 !!! note
-    `JULIA_DEPOT_PATH` must be defined before starting julia; defining it in `startup.jl` is too late in the startup process.
+    `JULIA_DEPOT_PATH` must be defined before starting julia; defining it in `startup.jl` is too late in the startup process; at that point you can instead directly modify the `LOAD_PATH` array, which is populated from the environment variable.

 ### `JULIA_HISTORY`